reergymerej/get-truthy/README.md

 # get-truthy

-Show me an operator and a value, I'll show you another value to make it truthy.
+Show me a **binary operator** and a value, I'll show you another value to make it truthy.

 ## Usage